1jour1vin

 100% Chardonnay

-The "Les Burnins" plot is located in the municipality of Montagny-lès-Buxy, covering an area of 27 ares and 88 ca (approximately 0.28 hectares).
-The vines were planted in 1923 and the soil is clay-limestone.
-The plot faces south and is located at an altitude of 300 meters.
+The “Les Burnins” vineyard, located in the town of Montagny-lès-Buxy, covers an area of 27 ares and 88 ca (approximately 0.28 hectares); its vines were planted in 1923.
+The soil is clay-limestone, with a south-facing exposure and an elevation of 300 meters.

 Viticulture